Registrationwala

-In spite of fact that company is legal entity having separate identity from shareholders and capable of exercising all its functions, but unlike natural human being, public and private limited companies has to act through some agency comprising of some natural persons who can be shareholders or persons elected by shareholder.
+In spite of the fact that a company is a legal entity having a separate identity from its shareholders and capable of exercising all its functions, unlike natural human beings, public and private limited companies have to act through an agency comprising natural persons who can be shareholders or persons elected by the shareholders.
 These elected persons are known as Directors.
-Director holds prominent position in organisation.
-Directors are collectively known as "the Board of Directors" or the "Board".
+A Director holds a prominent position in the organisation.
+Directors are collectively known as 'the Board of Directors' or 'the Board'.

 • to make calls on shareholders in respect of money unpaid on their shares;